Boeing Vertol CH-46 Sea Knight: Further developments

 During 1966, production of the improved CH-46D commenced with deliveries following shortly thereafter.
 This model featured various improvements, including modified rotor blades and the adoption of more powerful T58-GE-10 turboshaft engines, rated at 1400 shp each.
 The increased power of these new engines allowed the CH-46D to carry an increased payload, such as up to 25 troops or a maximum of 7000 lb of cargo.
 During late 1967, the improved model was introduced to the Vietnam theater, where it supplemented the U.S. Marine Corps' existing CH-46A fleet, which had proven to be relatively unreliable and problematic in service.
 Along with the USMC's CH-46Ds, the U.S. Navy also acquired a small number of UH-46Ds for ship resupply purposes.
 In addition, approximately 33 CH-46As were progressively re-manufactured to the CH-46D standard.

 Between 1968 and 1971, the U.S. Marine Corps received a number of CH-46F standard rotorcraft.
 This model retained the T58-GE-10 engines used on the CH-46D while featuring revised avionics and featured a number of other modifications.
 The CH-46F was the final production model of the type.
 During its service life, the Sea Knight received a variety of upgrades and modifications.
 Over time, the majority of the U.S. Marine Corps' Sea Knights were upgraded to the improved CH-46E standard.
 This model featured fiberglass rotor blades, reinforcement measures throughout the airframe, along with the refitting of further uprated T58-GE-16 engines, capable of producing 1870 shp each; in addition, several CH-46Es were modified to double their maximum fuel capacity.
 Starting in the mid-1990s, the Dynamic Component Upgrade (DCU) programmes was enacted, focusing on the implementation of strengthened drive systems and modified rotor controls.

 The commercial variant, the BV 107-II, was first ordered by New York Airways during 1960.
 During July 1962, they took delivery of their first three aircraft, which was configured to seat up to 25 passengers.
 During 1965, Boeing Vertol sold the manufacturing rights of the 107 to Japanese conglomerate Kawasaki Heavy Industries.
 Under this arrangement, all Model 107 civilian and military aircraft built in Japan were referred to by the KV 107 designation.
-On 15 December 2006, Columbia Helicopters, Inc acquired the type certificate for the BV 107-II; at the time, the company was reportedly in the process of acquiring a Production Certificate from the Federal Aviation Administration (FAA).
-Plans for actual production of the aircraft were not announced.
+On 15 December 2006, Columbia Helicopters, Inc acquired the type certificate for the BV 107-II, and with the help of Piasecki eventually developed an original design, the Model 107-III, remanufactured from older airframes.
+This model features new manufactured CT58-GE-16 engines, the commercial version of the upgraded engines used for the CH-46E as well as modernized avionics including a glass cockpit.